 The followings are the key statutory elements of an employment relationship.
 The related conditions need to be fulfilled throughout the whole employment relationship.

-The Hungarian minimum wage in 2017 is gross HUF 127,500, for positions requiring high school diploma or higher education is gross HUF 161,000.
+The Hungarian minimum wage as from 1st February 2021 is gross HUF 167,400, for positions requiring high school diploma or higher education is gross HUF 219,000.
 The base salary indicated in the employment contract cannot be less than the above amounts.
 In addition, wage supplements need to be provided to the employee in case of overtime work, night shifts, working on Sundays and banking holidays and for stand-by duty.

 Employees are entitled to 20 working days of vacation which is extended in accordance with their age.
 One extra day is allocated first at the age of 25 and the maximum is 10 extra vacation days from the age of 45.
 Extra days are also provided to young employees (under 18), to employees with disabilities, fathers after the birth of their child.
 The employer shall cover the first 15 working days of the sick leave, afterwards the costs are shared with the state social security.
 Expecting mothers are entitled to 24 weeks of maternity leave, after which they may take unpaid vacation until their child is 3 years old.